 The new multilevel hardware-based security certification for IoT devices is called PSA Certified.

-Following the recent announcement of their Neoverse E1 and N1 platforms, Arm has released a new multi level hardware-based security certification for IoT devices.
-IoT security has been making headlines for all the wrong reasons as manufacturers continue to produce devices with gaping vulnerabilities.
-Cyberattacks using IoT device powered botnets are more and more common.
+Following the announcement of its Neoverse E1 and N1 platforms, Arm has released a new multi level hardware-based security certification for IoT devices.
+IoT security has made headlines for the wrong reasons, as manufactures make devices with gaping vulnerabilities.
+These “holes” prove irresistible to cyberattackers using IoT device powered botnets to hack vulnerable devices.

-There are three levels of security assurance that are assigned via analysis of threat vectors.
-After the testing, PSA Certified devices will receive electronically signed report cards to determine which level of security should be assigned, assisting businesses in their decision making and risk management.
+Users assign three levels of security assurance based on an analysis of threat vectors.
+After testing, PSA Certified devices receive electronically signed report cards that assign/ recommend appropriate security levels.
+This information will help businesses with decision making and risk management.

 So far Cypress, Express Logic, Microchip, Nordic Semiconductor, Nuvoton, NXP, STMicroelectronics and Silicon Labs have all achieved Level 1 certification.
 To find out more about PSA Certified and the multiple independent test labs available, please visit: www.psacertified.org